Table of Contents

 To demonstrate the auto-correlation properties of a barker code, let us work out an example using the length M=3 code which is 1, 1, -1.
 For background on autocorrelation, please review the blog: Cross Correlation Explained With Real Signals.

-For time delay the two signals will overlap perfectly and the auto-correlation is therefore computed by the element-by-element multiply, summing the result and taking the magnitude:
+the two signals will overlap perfectly and the auto-correlation is therefore computed by the element-by-element multiply, summing the result and taking the magnitude:

 (3) ![]()